RFI

 Bash

-Returns the open RFI, or 404 if none is open for this receiver:
+Returns the open RFI, or 404 if none is open for this customer:

 JSON